Conducting research is just the first of many steps

 We believe the most promising innovations come from interdisciplinary perspectives and want to ensure that the next generation of scholars benefits from interdisciplinary learning.
 Moving beyond the typical academic research silos, our CEHD faculty work with each other and with faculty across the university in health, arts and sciences, information and computer sciences, public policy, sociology, psychology, and many other areas to address critical issues in education and human development.

 Listed below are noteworthy publications by our faculty, featuring their ongoing efforts to advance knowledge and discover solutions to the social challenges we face.

-The beginning of the coronavirus pandemic presented many challenges for educators, as teachers across grade levels, content areas, and geographic regions quickly transitioned their in-person classrooms to online environments.
-Many educators found thems …
+The beginning of the coronavirus (COVID-19) pandemic presented significant challenges for educators and families as communities across the country adjusted to school closures and transitioned to online learning environments.
+As the primary educational …

 Search All Publications

 Rutherford, T., Karamarkovich, S., Xu, D., Tate, T., Sato, B., Baker, R., & Warschauer, M. (2021).
 Profiles of Instructor Responses to Emergency Distance Learning.
 Online Learning, 25(1). http://doi.org/10.24059/olj.v25i1.2472

 Soslau, E., & Alexander, M. (2021).
 The Comprehensive Guide to Working With Student Teachers: Tools and Templates to Support Reflective Professional Growth.
 Teachers College Press.